 The fair values of domestic and foreign unlisted equity securities were determined using asset approach and income approach.
-In this approach, the net asset value of each share is evaluated by reference to financial information of the Company, observable information of market prices, and by considering liquidity discounts, both 10%-30% as of December 31, 2022 and 2021.
+In this approach, the net asset value of each share is evaluated by reference to financial information of the Company, observable information of market prices, and by considering liquidity discounts, 20%-30% and 10%-30% as of December 31, 2023 and 2022, respectively.
 The lower the liquidity discount is, the higher the fair value of the investments.